-The black skimmer, California sea lion, and harbor seal may forage within the proposed CSWH Expansion Area and Eelgrass Habitat area although none are likely to use these sites during active construction activities.
+The black skimmer, California sea lion, and harbor seal may forage within the proposed CSWH Expansion Area and Eelgrass Habitat area although none are likely to use these sites duringthe portion of this site where active construction activities are occurring.
 The black skimmer breeds during the summer and forages near their nesting areas.
 Although some individuals nested on Pier 400 from 1998 to 2005, none have nested there since then (Keane, 2006; Keane, 2007), and no nesting is expected in the future due to unfavorable conditions at the former nesting site.

 Non-nesting black skimmers are not Species of Special Concern and are considered common wildlife addressed in Impact BIO-5.

-Construction activities would be unlikely to affect marine mammals because few, if any, would be present within the disposal areas, they are agile and able to avoid injury by equipment, and other suitable foraging areas are present in the Harbor.
+Construction activities for the CSWH Expansion would be unlikely to affect marine mammals California sea lions and harbor seals because few, if any, would be present within the disposal areas, they are agile and able to avoid injury by equipment, and other suitable foraging areas are present in the Harbor.
+Effects of equipment noise are discussed below.